kalluri126/task-j/README.md

 # devops tour
-This is a demo project that you can use with [Buddy Continuous Deployment](https://buddy.works).
+This is a demo project that you can use